A Speller's Journey to Washington, D.C.

-Caroline Otto, 13, of Baileyville, Illinois, credited the help of her parents to prepare for the 36th annual regional bee at Pearl City Schools.
-She is homeschooled by her mom and her dad helped quiz her every night on her spelling.
+Caroline Otto, 13, of Baileyville, Illinois, credited her parents for help in preparing for the 36th annual regional bee at Pearl City Schools.
+She is homeschooled by her mom, and her dad helped quiz her every night on her spelling.
 She won in the 19th round with "dyslexia."

 Photo credit: Jane Lethlean/The Journal-StandardRead More

 Dream Comes True for Pragya Choudhary in Detroit

 Pragya Choudhary says she's been dreaming of this winning moment for several years.
 The eighth-grader from Canton Charter Academy in Detroit was thrilled when she spelled "portcullis" correctly.
 The competition was sponsored by WXYZ-TV Channel 7, a Scripps station.

 Reading is the Key for Eva Vega Win